Predicting 21cm-line map from Lyman $\alpha$ emitter distribution with Generative Adversarial Networks: Results

 \subsection{Training Data Property}

-Before showing results, it would be useful to show the 21cm-line auto-power spectrum and the 21cm-LAE correlation coefficient of the test data sets.
+Before showing results, it would be useful to show the 21\,cm-line auto-power spectrum and the 21cm-LAE correlation coefficient of the test datasets.
 Here it should be noted that the statistical property of training and test data is the same.

-In upper panels of Fig.~\ref{fig:compmodel}, 21cm-line auto-power spectra, $\Delta_{21} \propto k^2 P_{21}$, of 7 training data sets are shown with the standard deviation.
+In upper panels of Fig.~\ref{fig:compmodel}, 21\,cm-line auto-power spectra, $\Delta_{21} \propto k^2 P_{21}$, of 7 training datasets are shown with the standard deviation.
 As can be seen, they have a peak at $k=0.2~{\rm Mpc^{-1}}$ in all models.
 Although the power spectra of many models are consistent with each other within sample variance, they show a weak dependence on the model parameters.
 Since the amplitude of power spectrum is proportional to $x^2_{\rm HI}$, those of high-$x_{\rm HI}$ models ($H_3$, $S_{l,3}$ and $S_{h,3}$) are systematically larger than those of low-$x_{\rm HI}$ models.
-Besides, although $S_{l}$ models is consistent with $S_{h}$ models at all scales within sample variance, $S_{l}$ models have slightly lower power than $S_{h}$ models at large scale.
+Besides, although $S_{l}$ models are consistent with $S_{h}$ models at all scales within sample variance, $S_{l}$ models have slightly lower power than $S_{h}$ models at large scale.
 This indicates that the lower $\alpha_{\rm esc}$ value reduces the ionization contribution from heavier galaxies and mitigates fluctuations due to large ionized bubbles.

 The lower panels of Fig.~\ref{fig:compmodel} show the 21cm-LAE cross correlation coefficient, $r_k^{\rm T,O}$.
-As we indicated before, 21cm-line signal and the LAE distribution have a negative correlation at large scales because the inside-out reionization is driven by galaxies in all models.
-Furthermore, at small scales, the 21cm line correlates positively with LAEs in the $H$ model.
+As we indicated before, 21\,cm-line signal and the LAE distribution have a negative correlation at large scales because the inside-out reionization is driven by galaxies in all models.
+Furthermore, at small scales, the 21\,cm-line correlates positively with LAEs in the $H$ model.
 This positive correlation is caused by partially neutral regions within the ionized bubbles as shown in \cite{2018MNRAS.479.2754K}.
 On the other hand, in the $S$ models, the neutral fraction at ionized bubbles is completely zero.
-Thus, the 21cm line does not correlate with LAEs at $k > 1~\rm Mpc^{-1}$.
+Thus, the 21\,cm-line does not correlate with LAEs at $k > 1~\rm Mpc^{-1}$.
 Although the sample variance is rather large, we can see a tendency that the cross correlation is weaker for lower-$x_{\rm HI}$ models.